Link Lending Ltd v Bustard

 Link Lending Ltd v Bustard [2010] EWCA Civ 424 is an English land law case, concerning actual occupation in registered land and the vulnerable, in this case a defrauded person suffering from a mental syndrome who would have had little concept of what was occurring.

 The case decided that an intention to return home, from fraud-induced absence, of the rightful owner can count as "actual occupation" for the purposes of overriding interests which binds new owners and lenders in domestic properties.
 The defrauded owner was not absent at the time of the transfer of the home but was at most times for many months during a new replacement secured loan obtained by the fraudster.

-The case turned on facts including that the defrauded owner's furniture and personal effects were still there; she made relatively brief, supervised visits about once a week to check out the Property and collect post; but she was incapable of living safely in the Property and at the relevant date the powers exercised under the terms of "sectioning" otherwise prevented her from leaving her mental health hospital.
+The case turned on facts including that the defrauded owner's furniture and personal effects were still there; she made relatively brief, supervised visits about once a week to check out the property and collect post; but she was incapable of living safely in the property and at the relevant date the powers exercised under the terms of "sectioning" otherwise prevented her from leaving her mental health hospital.

-The appeal court confirmed the order of the High Court: that the transfer be reversed; Link Lending discharge their charge (lose their security as against this property); Mrs Hussain (the fraudster) and Link (her unwitting lender) [be obliged] to pay Ms Bustard’s costs.
+The Court of Appeal confirmed the order of the High Court: that the transfer be reversed; Link Lending discharge their charge (lose their security as against this property); Mrs Hussain (the fraudster) and Link (her unwitting lender) [be obliged] to pay Ms Bustard's costs.

 Facts

-Through fraud, Mrs Noreen Hussain took advantage of Ms Susan Bustard’s mental handicap by having her transfer (by transfer deed) her the house, 12 Cradley Drive, Brookfield, Middlesbrough in 2004.
+Through fraud, Mrs Noreen Hussain took advantage of Ms Susan Bustard's mental handicap by having her transfer (by transfer deed) her the house, 12 Cradley Drive, Brookfield, Middlesbrough in 2004.
 Bustard was sectioned in 2007 and put in hospital.
 Hussain obtained on the 2004 date an interest-only mortgage loan (secured against the house) approved by HSBC.
 In 2008 the fraudster replaced her mortgage loan with one from Link Lending and then defaulted, and the lender claimed possession, arguing Bustard had not been there for over a year.
 Bustard argued that she was in actual occupation (under LRA 2002 Sch 3, para 2, a virtual re-enactment of the standing law, since 1925).

-The Judge refused appeal which Carnworth LJ then granted on grounds that the case raised issues of general importance.
+The Judge refused appeal which Carnwath LJ then granted on grounds that the case raised issues of general importance.